How Veterans Can Finance Graduate School

 Scholarship Options

-During a year or two of graduate school, you’re going to have far more expenses than solely tuition: housing, food, and travel, just to name a few.
-While your GI Bill monthly housing allowance will certainly help with some of these, it may not cover everything.
-As such, you don’t have anything to lose applying for scholarships (except the time and effort to apply), but you potentially have thousands of dollars to gain.
+Well, during a year or two of graduate school, you will have far more expenses than solely tuition: housing, food, and travel, to name a few.
+While your GI Bill monthly housing allowance will help with some of these, it may only cover some things.
+That’s where scholarship dollars you receive beyond tuition and fees can go toward other expenses.
+Also, many Veterans may not realize that military service puts you in a strong position when applying for scholarships.

 Broadly speaking, graduate school scholarships fall into one of the following two categories:

-NOTE: For tax purposes, veterans need to understand that any scholarship funds received beyond qualified education expenses qualify as taxable income.
+Note: For tax purposes, Veterans need to understand that any scholarship funds received beyond qualified education expenses qualify as taxable income.

 Federal Student Loans